-The mission of the Belcourt Theatre is to engage, enrich and educate our community through innovative film programming in our historic theatre.
+The Belcourt Theatre's mission is to engage, enrich, and educate through innovative film programming in our historic theatre, our community, and beyond.

-1925 | Opens as the Hillsboro Theater to show silent movies, with a Kimball organ, 800 leather-covered seats, and Nashville’s largest stage
+- 1925 | Opens as the Hillsboro Theater to show silent movies, with a Kimball organ, 800 leather-covered seats, and Nashville’s largest stage

-1930s | First performance of the Children’s Theatre of Nashville and home to the Grand Ole Opry (1934-1936)
+- 1930s | First performance of the Children’s Theatre of Nashville and home to the Grand Ole Opry (1934-1936)

-1937 | Renamed Nashville Community Playhouse and is the site for community events, theatre and film
+- 1937 | Renamed Nashville Community Playhouse and is the site for community events, theatre and film

-1966 | Renamed the Belcourt Cinema — and returns to its original use as a movie house
+- 1966 | Renamed the Belcourt Cinema — and returns to its original use as a movie house

-1993 | Carmike (and the Massey family) ends a successful 30-year lease of the Belcourt Theatre; Watkins Film joins Belcourt LLC to manage the building
+- 1993 | Carmike (and the Massey family) ends a successful 30-year lease of the Belcourt Theatre; Watkins Film joins Belcourt LLC to manage the building

-1999 | Belcourt LLC closes the Belcourt, and the building is leased by the nonprofit Belcourt YES! group
+- 1999 | Belcourt LLC closes the Belcourt, and the building is leased by the nonprofit Belcourt YES! group

-2003 | Thomas Wills, a founding member of Belcourt YES!, purchases the theatre
+- 2003 | Thomas Wills, a founding member of Belcourt YES!, purchases the theatre

-2007 | Belcourt YES! group purchases the theatre from Mr. Wills and formalizes the name as the Belcourt Theatre Inc.
+- 2007 | Belcourt YES! group purchases the theatre from Mr. Wills and formalizes the name as the Belcourt Theatre Inc.

-2008-2011 | Belcourt supporters give generously to fund new seats, draping, carpeting and aisle lighting
+- 2008-2011 | Belcourt supporters give generously to fund new seats, draping, carpeting and aisle lighting